Photo Credit: Jean-Philippe Yuam Photography | More photos of Alece & Michael’s Tahiti Legal Wedding in Moorea

 Most of our visitors to the Islands of Tahiti are eligible to the exemption status or have their Certificates of Marriage stamped with an Apostille to present to their local authorities back home.
 Whatever it is, I’ll take care of it all for you.

 Ilaria & Enzo from Italy were the 1st couple to legally marry in Rangiroa back in 2014!
-They have since grown their family and welcomed a little girl, and I can’t wait to see the
+They have since grown their family and welcomed two girls, and I can’t wait to see the

 What Are The Delays To Meet The Legal Requirements To Get Married In Tahiti?

-People of French-citizenship can only get legally married at the place where they live/reside (or their parents’ place) so as a French citizen, not living permanently in French Polynesia, you will be required to stay for at least a month and to produce supporting documents that you have indeed been living permanently and continuously in the chosen commune/town, prior to being eligible to get married on that commune/town; in addition to your residency document(s) you’ll be asked for a copy of a utility bill as a proof of residency at your polynesian location, noting names and a physical address, among other documents.
+People of French-citizenship can only get legally married at the place where they live/reside (or their parents’ place) so as a French citizen, not living permanently in French Polynesia, you will be required to show proof and produce supporting documents that you have indeed been living permanently and continuously in the chosen Tahitian commune/town, prior to being eligible to get married on that commune/town; in addition to your residency document(s) you’ll be asked for a copy of a utility bill as a proof of residency at your Polynesian location, noting names and a physical address, among other documents.
 Once the complete paperwork has been remitted to the chosen City Hall, the expected delay before you can celebrate your legal union will be of about 10 days.

 For those of foreign citizenship, a law was passed in France in 2009, which has allowed non-French nationals to be legally wed throughout the Islands of Tahiti!
 No residency required!
 You will be eligible to get married from the day on which you arrive in the Islands of Tahiti.
 The complete paperwork must be remitted to the chosen City Hall at least 45 days prior to the planned wedding date, but note that completing the steps and required documents can take a few weeks, so plan ahead!